The mission of Madison Opera is to produce opera of the highest artistic standards.

 that dazzled audiences with David Hockney's opulent sets and costumes.

 Madison Opera is in the midst of exciting times.
-Thanks in large part, to the creation of the Overture Center for the Arts, Madison Opera has reached new heights in the artistic excellence of the organization, and these accomplishments have clearly been recognized by audiences and press alike, with attendance at an all-time high, and recent press reviews championing our efforts.
+Thanks in large part to the creation of the Overture Center for the Arts, Madison Opera has reached new heights in its artistic excellence, and these accomplishments have clearly been recognized by audiences and press alike.

-Now, more than ever, Madison Opera is thriving due to its enhanced ability to serve more members of Greater Madison and the State of Wisconsin through the presentation of world-class opera, the expansion of outreach and education activities, and the cultivation of strong partnerships that lead to the stability of the company.
+Now, more than ever, Madison Opera is thriving due to its enhanced ability to serve more members of our community through the presentation of world-class opera, the expansion of engagement activities, and the cultivation of strong partnerships that lead to the stability of the company.
 Madison Opera continues to grow artistically while furthering its mission of engaging, inspiring, and enriching the greater community through the presentation of opera.